CookieCadger/CookieCadger/README.md

 3. For session detection to work properly, plugins must be placed in the "plugins" directory.
 This directory must be in the same folder as the Cookie Cadger JAR file.

 ----------------------------------------------
-Example Usage & Command-line Options
+Example Usage & Supported Program Arguments
 ----------------------------------------------
 java -jar CookieCadger.jar
 * --tshark=/usr/sbin/tshark